vectorgrp/sil-kit/docs/usage/replay.rst

 As shown in the code listing, the actual configuration statements are similar to the one used for tracing.
-When a replay block is declared on a controller, it's VIB communications will be controlled by a replay controller which acts as a proxy.
+When a replay block is declared on a controller, it's SILKIT communications will be controlled by a replay controller which acts as a proxy.
 Some of the EthernetController's data transmission APIs are disabled to allow replaying data on unmodified participants.
 The "Direction" configuration statement can be either one of "Send", "Receive",